 Shopping with your dog is a great way to introduce him to new places and socialize him with new people.
 Always keep him on a leash, and be prepared for random people to come up to you and coo over how cute your shopping partner is.

-Each store location is a breed of its own, so it's always a good idea to call ahead to ensure your furry friend won't be turned away at the door.
+Each store location is a breed of its own, so it's always a good idea to call ahead to ensure they are pet-friendly so your furry friend won't be turned away at the door.

 If you are concerned about socializing your puppy and prefer a low traffic time at one of these retailers for training opportunities (after calling to make sure they're pet-friendly), stop by without your pup for a visit!
 Watch how friendly dogs on leash are treated by the staff and other customers.
 Pet-friendly stores that allow dogs like Petco or Petsmart may be a great retailer to start with since they will have treats at the register!